nikitampmaurya/nikitampmaurya/README.md

-- 👋 Hi, I’m @nikitampmaurya
+👋 Hi there, welcome to my GitHub
-- 👀 I’m interested in Python Programming
+I will be completing an MSc in Bioinformatics at the University of Liverpool this Sept 2025.
-- 🌱 I’m currently learning machine learning
+Currently, I am looking for entry-level jobs such as Computational Biologist and Bioinformatician in the UK/Europe.
-- 💞️ I’m looking to collaborate on omics data analysis and web tool development.
+On my GitHub, you will find data analysis projects using R, Python, and Linux commands.
-- 📫 Reach out to me nikitampmaurya@gmail.com
+📫 Reach out to me at: nikitampmaurya@gmail.com